 Agave tequilana

-This is the agave behind tequila but it’s also used in many other states, and internationally, because it is easy to cultivate, grows fast, and has a high sugar content.
-It has med-large plant, blue pencas round rosette and matures in 4-7 years.
-It can grow up to five meters or 16 feet.
-It flowers between May and July and can reproduce via hijuelo, bulbilo and seed.
-There has been a movement recently to grow more agave from seed and bulbilo in order to create greater diversity in the genetic stock, as well as help rehabilitate declining pollinator populations of bats and butterflies.
+Agave tequiliana Weber, blue variety, commonly shortened to “blue agave” is the type of agave behind tequila, but Agave tequiliana is also used in many other states, and internationally, because it is easy to cultivate, grows fast, and has a high sugar content.
+It is a medium-large plant with blue pencas and a round rosette.
+This maguey matures in 5-8 years and can grow up to five meters, or 16 feet.
+It flowers between May and July and can reproduce via hijuelo, bulbilo, and seed.

 It grows in Jalsico, Tamaulipas, Zacatecas, Oaxaca